 Information Technology

 The origin sector.
-Built for BCG as an external engagement.
-22-sheet architecture covering KPIs, segment analysis, geography cuts, Y-o-Y growth, and working capital ratios.
+Built for The Boston Consulting Group as an external engagement.
+A 22-sheet architecture covering KPIs, segment analysis, geography cuts, year-on-year growth, and working capital ratios.
 The instrument that proved the design.

 Live